wangziblake/PISF/README.md

 In summary, PISF provides a feasible and cost-effective way to markedly boost the widespread usage of DL in various fast MRI applications, while freeing from the intractable ethical and practical considerations of in vivo human data acquisitions.

-We believe that, this proof-of-concept demonstration of applying the physics-informed synthetic data learning will open a new avenue for the widespread application of DL in MRI.

 The preprint paper can be seen in xx.

 Email: Xiaobo Qu (quxiaobo@xmu.edu.cn) CC: Zi Wang (wangzi1023@stu.xmu.edu.cn)